wrrulos/mcptool/README.md

 * See information of a server
 * View player information
-* Port scanning
-* QuboScanner
+* Get the ip of a domain
+* Get information about an ip address
+* Search random servers with certain information (With Shodan)
+* Port scanning (with nmap and qubo).
+And send a bot to check if the server can be entered
 * Scanning of nodes of a hosting
+* Checker
+* Listening command
 * Create a local bungee
-* Listening command
-* Checker
-* Show mods on this server.
 * MITM Attack (poisoning)
-* Bot connect
+* Initiate a brute force attack to access the console. (via RCON)
+* Initiate a brute force attack to access the user's account. (via /login)
+* Connect to a server using a bot.
+* Connect to the RCON of a server and execute commands
 * Kick, kickall and block
+* Bots are compatible with Proxies

 ## 💻 Supported operating systems: